BotThunder501/Project-3/README.md

 5. Ensure both the secret key and database URL are not in the settings file.
 6. In settings.py file change debug to false.
 7. In settings.py file in allowed host add '.herokuapp.com'
-8. Add a file called runtime.txt and add lastest version of python to it.
+8. Add a file called runtime.txt and add latest version of python to it.
 9. Install gunicorn (add whitenoise if you have static files)
 10. Create a Procfile and add the following: web: gunicorn taskmanager.wsgi:application
 11. Create a requirements.txt file `using pip freeze > requirements.txt` in the terminal.